hanoii/binance-futures/README.md

 This can be tested against [binance futures' testnet](https://testnet.binancefuture.com/).
 You need to register a new account there and a [differet set of API keys](https://dev.binance.vision/t/binance-testnet-environments/99).

-You also will have to add a new [Confinguration variable on Heroku](https://devcenter.heroku.com/articles/config-vars) `BINANCE_TESTNET` with value `true` for it to work
+You also will have to add a new [configuration variable on Heroku](https://devcenter.heroku.com/articles/config-vars) `BINANCE_TESTNET` with value `true` for it to work

 ## Update